biostar-dev/g-sdk/docs/_tutorials/node/quickMaster.md

     var addr = `${MASTER_IP}:${MASTER_PORT}`;
     ```

-2. Login to the master gateway and get a JWT token
+2. Login to the master gateway and get a JWT token.

     ```javascript
     var channelCreds = sslCreds;